-In each of the above cases the agenda is not very clear and chances are that the meeting will go all over the place and the participants would not be prepared for the meeting, reducing the meeting effectiveness drastically
+In each of the above cases, the agenda is not very clear, and the chances are that the meeting will go all over the place and the participants would not be prepared for the meeting, reducing the meeting effectiveness drastically

 So let’s look at what a good agenda for this meeting would look like:

 |2||Presentation on Northern & Western region (Last quarter results, what went right, what went wrong)||Sheena||30 Mins|

 |3||Presentation on the Southern & Eastern region (Last quarter results, what went right, what went wrong)||Edie||30 Mins|